King's Scout (Scouts Association of Malaysia): King's Scout Certificate

-The Royal King's Scout Certificate or also known as the King's Scout Certificate is issued by PPM HQ is given by the state Sultan or Governor in the name of the Yang di-Pertuan Agong Malaysia, the Patron of the Scouts Association of Malaysia.
-This certificate is unique because it has 10 signatures, preceded by incumbent Yang di-Pertuan Agong Malaysia and the 9 Sultans of the royal states.
+The King's Scout Certificate or also known as the King's Scout Royal Certificate is issued by Scouts Association of Malaysia headquarters is given by the state Sultan or Governor in the name of the King of Malaysia, the Patron of the Scouts Association of Malaysia.
+This certificate is unique because it has 10 signatures, preceded by incumbent King and the 9 Sultans of the royal states.
 So far, no other certificate can match or beat the King's Scout Certificate.

 After achieving the rank of King's Scout

 The King's Scouts are expected to set an example for other Scouts and to become the leaders in life that they have demonstrated themselves to be in Scouting.
 Therefore, they can join and become a member of the Malaysian King's Scout Brotherhood and the Association of Top Achiever Scouts (ATAS).

-Malaysian King's Scout Brotherhood
+King's Scout Brotherhood of Malaysia

-After passing and being recognized as a King's Scout, a candidate can register to become a member of the Malaysian King's Scout Brotherhood (Malay: Persaudaraan Pengakap Raja Malaysia).
+After passing and being recognized as a King's Scout, a candidate can register to become a member of the King's Scout Brotherhood badge issued by the King's Scout Brotherhood of Malaysia (Malay: Persaudaraan Pengakap Raja Malaysia or PPRM).